University of Mannheim: Campus

 The University of Mannheim is located in the city center of Mannheim.
 It consists of Campus East, reaching from Mannheim Palace to Mannheim Main Station, and Campus West, consisting of the squares A5 and B6 which are in walking distance to the palace.
 Around 800 meters southwest of the university lies the Rhine River.
 Between 1955 and 1973, Mannheim Palace became the core of the UMA's campus.
 Today, it is home to the university's Business School, Law School, parts of the School of Humanities and the University Library.

-In 2000, the UMA initiated the Renaissance des Barockschlosses (Renaissance of Mannheim Palace), a campaign aimed at raising funds for renovating and extending the main campus.
+In 2000, the UMA initiated the Renaissance des Barockschlosses (Renaissance of the Baroque Palace), a campaign aimed at raising funds for renovating and extending the main campus.
 With the €53 million raised, the university renovated 24 lecture halls, the palace facade and built a new library inside the palace.
 In 2007, a palace museum was opened in the central part of the building displaying the reconstructed historical halls and rooms of Elector Carl Theodor, who resided there from 1742 until 1777.
 In 2017, the university opened a new research and teaching building on square B6 and the Study and Conference Center of the Mannheim Business School behind the palace's West Wing.

-Contemporary campus landmarks include the Mannheim Jesuit Church, the Mannheim Observatory, the original Antikensammlung within the Mannheim Palace, the Anna Hoelzel Memorial, the Mannheim Palace Church, the Centre for European Economic Research, the Palais Bretzenheim, the Landgericht Mannheim (district court) and the Mannheim Schneckenhof.
+Contemporary campus landmarks include the Mannheim Jesuit Church, the Mannheim Observatory, the original Antikensammlung (Collection of Antiquities) within the Mannheim Palace, the Anna Hoelzel Memorial, the Mannheim Palace Church, the Centre for European Economic Research, the Palais Bretzenheim, the Landgericht Mannheim (district court) and the Mannheim Schneckenhof.